TimelordUK/node-sqlserver-v8/README.md

                 bulkMgr.setUpdateCols(updateCols);
                 bulkMgr.updateRows(modifications, updateDone);

-the manager can also delete rows - the where clause is used in binding signature so be default the primary key.
+the manager can also delete rows - the where clause is used in binding signature so by default this will be the primary key.
 Similar to the select examples above :-

                  bulkMgr.deleteRows(keys, function (err, res) {
                  })